Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ## Getting the project
  - A release version can be downloaded from the [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/releases) page.
  - Alternatively: click the green `Code` button and then choose to download the zip archive.
 Remember, that you would download the branch that you are currently viewing in Github.
+ - For Windows users: Using Windows' built-in extracting tool may generate a "Error 0x80010135: Path too long" error window which can invalidate the extraction process.
+The workaround for this issue is to extract the downloaded zip file using 7zip.

 ## Installing Git LFS